Home | Manual | Playground

 The most common view references are pointers called view pointers.

-The view qualifier is not necessary for pointers, since it's the default behavior.
 When an owner object is copied to a view object, the ownership is not transferred.

 Sample